Chelmis-IDIAS/CyberBullyingPrediction/README.md

     create_tasks.py: create tasks for multi-task learning
     train_test.py: create training and testing data
-    mtl.mat: find the optimize W using MALSAR and save W matrix as a csv file load.mat: load W from the csv file mtl_regression.py: for prediciton
+    mtl.mat: find the optimize W using MALSAR and save W matrix as a csv file load.py: load W from the csv file mtl_regression.py: for prediciton
 ```